-Is BB Cream Really Worth It?
-Let's Take a Deep Dive
+Is BB Cream Really a Life-Changing Necessity?

 To all my fellow beauty product junkies, it's time to address the double-letter do-it-all miracle cream phenomenon: BB cream.
 What does it do?
 Is it really necessary?
 Or after all the hype is said and done, are we just victims of a brilliant marketing coup?